bricktea/MovingLight/README.md

  - Some blocks (such as top snow and signs) do not create light sources to avoid client crashes or rendering errors.
  - When the player is moving at high speed, the light source may not appear as realistic.

+### How To Switch Item To Off-Hand?
+ - Take the item and try to break the block.

 ### Configuration file
 ```json5
 // Generally speaking, you don't need to modify them.